 Here are some machine learning use cases in relation to different aspects of supplier relationship management:

 - Rank suppliers for effective suppliers’ selection: The supplier selection process is very important for procurement because it helps identify the most suitable partners that can substantially improve performance, reduce costs, or provide new capabilities through strategic sourcing.
 According to procurement experts, the supplier selection process is more of an art than a science because it requires subjective judgment by procurement professionals based on their knowledge and experience with various suppliers.
-Machine learning can help overcome this problem through predictive analytics that pinpoints potential best-in-class partners in terms of goods & services quality, customer service (customer reviews), and price.
-This predictive analytics can provide procurement professionals with guidance for supplier selection based on data analytics rather than their subjective judgment.
+Machine learning can help overcome this problem through predictive analytics that pinpoints potential best-in-class partners in terms of payment terms & conditions, goods & services quality, sustainability aspects, customer service (customer reviews), market competitiveness, price, etc. This predictive analytics can provide procurement professionals with guidance for supplier selection based on advanced analytics (AI / machine learning) models rather than their subjective judgment.
 For example, machine learning classification models can be trained to predict which suppliers deliver the best quality products at the lowest cost by tracking the performance of each supplier over time (e.g., delivery schedule adherence, product defects).

 - Predictive effective supplier communication channel/mode: Improved communication between procurement professionals and suppliers is another machine learning use case for supplier relationship management.
 Machine learning models can be trained on communication patterns within various organizations in order to better predict which suppliers are more likely to respond quickly to requests or questions.
 For procurement professionals, this means they can communicate more effectively with suppliers and reduce the time-to-resolution for supplier issues or questions.